 Image Credit: Richard S. taken in Red Rock Crossing, Sedona, AZ

-The large, robust Western Hercules Beetle can easily grow fit in the palm of your hand.
+The large, hefty Western Hercules Beetle thrives in desert landscapes and can easily fit in the palm of your hand.

-Western Hercules Beetles are a horned Scarab Beetle found most commonly in Arizona and the surrounding arid states.
-Spots on the elytra (wing coverings) vary per individual.
-Males have a 'horn' used to fight with other males over territory needed for mating.
+Western Hercules Beetles are a horned Scarab Beetle found most commonly in Arizona and the surrounding arid U.S. and Mexican states.
+Patterns of dark spots on the elytra (wing coverings) vary per individual.
+The beetle can be an earthy yellow color, or it may appear almost completely black, depending on how wet the beetle is.
+Males have a long 'horn' used to fight with other males over territory needed for mating.
 Females do not have horns.
 Younger males have a darker thorax and head that becomes lighter as they age.
 Both genders are attracted to light at night.
 They are not particularly aggressive toward humans.

 Scientific Name: Dynastes granti